 For information on application requirements and deadlines, please see the Graduate School of Arts & Sciences’ BA/MA and BA/MS Program Application website.
 Applicants must have completed four political science courses, including one course at the CAS PO 505 level or higher, by the time of application.
-Students should have a minimum GPA of 3.3 overall and 3.5 in the major.
-Also required for application are two faculty recommendation letters, a completed Plan of Study form signed by the Director of Advanced Programs, and the student’s personal statement indicating his or her purpose for entering the program, to be submitted with the application forms.
+Students should have a minimum GPA of 3.0 overall and 3.5 in the major.
+Also required for application are two faculty recommendation letters, a completed Plan of Study form signed by the Director of Advanced Programs, and the student’s personal statement indicating their purpose for entering the program, to be submitted with the application forms.

 The BA/MA program of study must be approved by the director of advanced programs or the academic advisor, as must any subsequent changes.

 Students must complete all the requirements for a BA in Political Science in addition to the requirements for the MA in Political Science.